-If you’re grossed out at the thought of starting your day with liquified celery, you’re not alone—but there is something you can do to help it go down a little easier, if you’re interested in trying it at home.
+If you’re grossed out at the thought of starting your day with straight-up liquified celery, you’re not alone—but there is something you can do to help it go down a little easier, if you’re interested in trying it at home.
 “I recommend adding citrus to help cut the bitter taste of celery,” says Alliman, who says half a lemon or lime for every 16 ounces of juice should do it.
 You may also want to opt for organic, as celery’s high on the “dirty dozen” list of most pesticide-laden produce.

-Or, if you don’t have a juicer, you could always just buy it in a bottle—Pressed Juicery is just one juice shop with its own (non-organic) celery-and-lemon blend.
+Or, if you’re pressed for time, you could always just buy it in a bottle—Pressed Juicery is just one juice shop with its own (non-organic) celery-and-lemon blend.
 “Juicing a glass of fresh celery every morning is tedious,” says CEO and cofounder Hayden Slater.
-“Celery juice aids in digestion, detoxification and calming inflammation—we saw that this was more than a trend and it could benefit so many people.”
+“We saw that this was more than a trend and it could benefit so many people.”

 Now that’s wellness-beverage BDE.

 Teatoxes are also taking over Insta—but here’s the not-so-pretty truth about what those weight-loss teas actually do to your body.
 Cold-brewed matcha, however, is always a good idea.